Calosoma scrutator: Behavior and habitat

 They are primarily nocturnal hunters and are most active during the spring.
 During the winter, they hide in leaf litter and underneath leaves and bark.
 Although these beetles can in fact climb trees, they are still considered ground beetles because that is where they spend most of their time.
 They are very good to have around a garden or in an agricultural scene because they feed on pests such as the tent caterpillars and gypsy moth larvae, which heavily defoliate trees and crops while they feed during their larval stages.
 C. scrutator is usually found in open fields or garden areas because they give them space to hunt, but they have also been known to visit deciduous forests and urbanized areas.
 Although they are mainly found along the East coast if found in the United States, they are widespread and found everywhere in North America, where they tend to face their aforementioned predators such as skunks, birds, and raccoons.
 They are also frequently found in Mexico, Venezuela, Guatemala, and Central America as well.
-Overall this beetle is very interesting with its metallic shine and vibrant colors.
 It is also helpful to the agriculture of the Americas as it fends off pests from gardens and fields.